-As we start a New Year your goals and resolutions will be at the forefront of your mind.
-I wanted to share this useful Forbes article I have read recently which provides you with some excellent ways to ensure you achieve your goals.
+As we start a New Year, your goals and resolutions will be at the forefront of your mind.
+I wanted to share this useful Forbes article I read recently which provides you with some excellent ways to ensure you achieve your goals.

 1. Giving up a goal takes a psychological and physical toll.

-First a word of caution – goal achievement is risky business.
-If setbacks start accumulating, and you begin doubting whether you can reach your goal, you’re on your way to what psychologists call an “action crisis.”
+First a word of caution—goal achievement is risky business.
+If setbacks start accumulating, and you begin doubting whether you can reach your goal, you’re on your way to what psychologists call an ‘action crisis.’
 This is the crucial point at which you experience an internal conflict about whether you should keep going or give up.
-Research has shown that experiencing an action crisis increases production of the stress hormone cortisol, which is your brain’s way of sounding a body-wide alarm in response to the internal conflict.
-The problem is, the extra cortisol doesn’t help your performance, and may contribute to giving up sooner.
+Research has shown that experiencing an action crisis increases the production of the stress hormone cortisol, which is your brain’s way of sounding a body-wide alarm in response to the internal conflict.
+The problem is, the extra cortisol doesn’t help your performance and may contribute to your giving up sooner.
 It also increases blood pressure, which takes a toll on your blood vessels.

-2. Being more specific can help you reach your goal.
+2. Being more specific can help you to reach your goal.